The best alternatives to Facebook ads

 (This trend isn’t isolated to Facebook, either: as of July 2021, Google and YouTube’s CPM increased by 108% year-over-year, TikTok’s by 92%, and Snapchat’s by 64%.)

 More than 200 million businesses use Facebook’s ad tools to reach customers—and everyone’s competing for attention from the same audience.
 Because more businesses are engaging in e-commerce, the demand for Facebook ads is oustripping the supply of ad space, leading to rising ad costs.
-To make things worse, the cost is increasing just as (and partly because) Facebook’s user base is declining.
+To make things worse, the cost is increasing just as (and partly because) Facebook’s user base is stagnating—or even declining.
 In Q2 2022, Facebook lost two million MAU for the first time in its history.

 Changes to the digital ad landscape

-- Government action in support of user privacy
+Governments are taking action in support of user privacy

-And the days of unrestricted data collection are long gone: governments everywhere are stepping in to enforce new online privacy laws.
+The days of unrestricted data collection are long gone: Governments everywhere are stepping in to enforce new online privacy laws.
 A slew of antitrust bills aimed at Big Tech companies are changing the way Big Tech operates.
 In 2019, for example, Facebook was slapped with a $5 billion fine from the American FTC and forced to make sweeping reforms to its privacy policies.
 And with legislation like Europe’s GDPR and California’s CCPA, governments are helping in the fight against Big Tech’s unchecked collection (and use) of our data.

 Even Google—the world’s number one ad platform, and one of the worst data-theft offenders—is taking some limited steps toward eliminating third-party data tracking in Chrome, the world’s number one browser.